The Emergence of Reproducibility and Generalizability in Diffusion Models: Introduction

-More interestingly, as illustrated in \Cref{fig:theoretical_analysis}, we find that the consistent model reproducibility of diffusion models emerges in two distinct regimes: (\emph{i}) "\emph{memorization regime}" where the model has large capacity of memorizing the training data but no ability to generate new samples, and (\emph{ii}) "\emph{generalization regime}" where the model regain the consistent model reproducibility and can also produce new data.
-In this work, we provide theoretical justification for the memorization regime.
-Moreover, the simultaneous occurrence of reproducibility and generalizability in the model generalization regime presents an interesting open question that is worth of future study.
+This phenomenon implies that different diffusion models are learning nearly identical mapping and distributions, as further discussed in \Cref{sec:analysis_tworegimes}.
+More interestingly, through studying the reproducibility under different regimes of training data size, we further find that diffusion models are learning \emph{different types} of data distributions depending on the size of training data.
+As illustrated in \Cref{fig:two_regime}, this is corroborated by our findings that the consistent model reproducibility emerges in two distinct regimes: (\emph{i}) ``\textbf{\emph{Memorization regime}}'': the model has the capacity to memorize the training data but no ability to generate new samples.
+The co-existence of reproducibility and memorization implies that the diffusion model is learning the empirical multi-delta distribution of the training samples. (\emph{ii}) ``\textbf{\emph{Generalization regime}}'': the model regains reproducibility while it gains the ability to produce new data.
+The co-emergence of reproducibility and generalizability indicates that the diffusion model is learning the underlying distribution of the data.